brucemack/hello-asl/README.md

 without dependency on the Asterisk system.
 The purpose of this project is to study, understand, and document the mechanics of the ASL protocols.
 I would not expect anyone to use this program for "production" purposes.
-However, this should provide a good guide for building devices that operate in the ASL ecosystem.
+However, this should provide a good guide for building simple devices that operate in the ASL ecosystem.

-At the moment the server accepts a call, authenticates it, and plays an audio announcement.
+At the moment the demo server accepts a call, authenticates it, and plays an audio announcement.
 There is no other functionality.
 Hopefully you can see that all of the fundamental mechanisms are in place.